Born Yesterday (play): 2011 Broadway revival

 The second Broadway revival opened at the Cort Theatre for previews 31 March 2011, performances began on April 24, 2011.
 The show closed on 26 June 2011 after 28 previews and 73 performances.
-Produced by Frankie Grande and directed by Doug Hughes, the play starred Jim Belushi as Harry Brock, Nina Arianda as Billie Dawn and Robert Sean Leonard as Paul Verrall.
+Directed by Doug Hughes, the play starred Jim Belushi as Harry Brock, Nina Arianda as Billie Dawn and Robert Sean Leonard as Paul Verrall.

 The 2011 revival was nominated for the Tony Award for Best Performance by an Actress in a Leading Role in a Play and Best Costume Design of a Play (Catherine Zuber).